internetguru/gfd/README.md

 1) Set generated secret (file ``SECRET``)
    - Note: Bitbucket [does not support secret header](https://bitbucket.org/site/master/issues/12195/webhook-hmac-signature-security-issue) – as workaround is recommend use https and add your secrect in url e.g. ``https://deploy.example.com?projectid=fancyprojectid&secret=[secret]``

-1) Check only on push event trigger
+1) Check only ‘on push event trigger‘

 ## Maintainers